OpenEvalProject/evals/manuscripts/elife-31596/v2/manuscript.md

 Conversely, Mg2+ binding to the remainder of the sites, Mg4, Mg5, and Mg7, regulates Ile residues only in the CP region consisting of the N and CBS domains as well as the plug helix, with no effect on the TM region.
 Specifically, binding at Mg4 affects Ile residues in the N and CBS domains, binding at Mg5 affects Ile residues in the N and CBS domains, as well as the plug helix, and binding at Mg7 affects Ile residues in the N domain and the plug helix (Figures 5 and 6, and Figure 5—figure supplement 3).
 As shown in Figure 4, Mg2+-dependent changes in the Ile residues in the CP region saturate at 4 mM, strongly suggesting that Mg2+ binding to the Mg4, Mg5, and Mg7 sites saturates at 4 mM.
 This changes the conformation of the CP region including the N and CBS domains, resulting in the formation of the Mg2+-bound closed state, as observed in the crystal structure (Hattori et al., 2007b, Hattori et al., 2009).

-## Contribution of Mg4, Mg5, and Mg7 to gate closure
+### Contribution of Mg4, Mg5, and Mg7 to gate closure

 In the crystal structure of the full-length MgtE in the Mg2+-bound form (Hattori et al., 2007b, Hattori et al., 2009), Mg2+ bound at the Mg4 site forms a bridge between the N domain and the plug helix in the same subunit, whereas Mg2+ bound at the Mg5 and Mg7 sites forms inter-subunit bridges between the CBS domain and the plug helix, and between the N and CBS domains, respectively (schematically shown in Figure 7, right).
 Mg2+ binding to these sites neutralizes the electrostatic repulsion of the acidic residues forming the Mg2+-binding sites in the N and CBS domains and the plug helix, enabling the cooperative formation of a compact globular conformation in the closed state of MgtE.

 ![Figure 7.](https://cdn.elifesciences.org/articles/31596/elife-31596-fig7-v2.jpg)

-**Figure 7.:** 2+ binding site in the gating of MgtE.In the Mg2+-free state, which MgtE does not adopt in physiological conditions, conformational equilibrium exists between the CBS domain and the TM region, whereas the N domain and the plug helix have high motional flexibility.
+**Figure 7.:** In the Mg2+-free state, which MgtE does not adopt in physiological conditions, conformational equilibrium exists between the CBS domain and the TM region, whereas the N domain and the plug helix have high motional flexibility.
 Cooperative Mg2+ binding to Mg1, Mg2, Mg3, and Mg6 form the ion-conducting pore, whose gate is closed by cooperative Mg2+ binding to Mg4, Mg5, and Mg7.
 The Mg2+ bound at Mg4 forms a bridge between the N domain and the plug helix in the same subunit.
 The Mg2+ bound at Mg5 forms a bridge between the CBS domain in one subunit and the plug helix in the other subunit.
 The Mg2+ bound at Mg7 forms a bridge between the N domain in one subunit and the CBS domain in the other subunit.
 Together, these bound Mg2+ atoms may stabilize the domain orientations in close proximity to each other.

 The closed gate is formed and stabilized by the interaction between N424TM and L263Plug on the cytoplasmic side of the ion-conducting pore in the TM region (Figure 1—figure supplement 1) (Hattori et al., 2009).
 Thus, the I260Plug NMR signal, which is located in the C-terminal region of the plug helix, might serve as a good probe for the conformational change of the gate region.
 Although the fast motion of I260Plug is mostly suppressed at 3 mM (Figure 4), Mg2+ binding to Mg5 and Mg7, which affects I260Plug, saturates at 4 mM (Figure 6B).
 Therefore, the complete conformational change of I260Plug is likely to be achieved at 4 mM, which contributes to the stabilization of the closed gate.

-## Physiological relevance of MgtE gating
+### Physiological relevance of MgtE gating

 Figure 7 schematically summarizes a model of the Mg2+-dependent gating of MgtE.
 The present study revealed that gating of MgtE occurs at Mg2+ concentrations of 4 mM.
 Below this threshold, MgtE adopts an open state, and allows the transport of extracellular Mg2+ into cells; thus, the intracellular Mg2+ level is maintained higher than the threshold.
 Consequently, under physiological conditions, MgtE is not in the Mg2+-free state.
 Cooperative Mg2+ binding to the Mg1-, Mg2-, Mg3-, and Mg6-binding sites, which changes the conformation and dynamics of the TM region, saturates at 3 mM, suggesting that these sites are also constitutively Mg2+-bound at the physiological Mg2+ level, which is higher than 4 mM.